 special instructions

-iron and / or folic acid deficiency.
+iron and/or folic acid deficiency.

 Pregnancy and lactation

-FDA pregnancy safety category - "C": in animal studies, teratogenic and embryotoxic effects of a complex of iron (III) hydroxide with polyisomaltose have been shown.
-Since there are no controlled studies on intramuscular administration in humans, Ferrum LEK is contraindicated in the first trimester of pregnancy.
-In the second and third trimesters of pregnancy, the drug is prescribed only for vital indications if the expected effect of the application outweighs the possible risk to the fetus.
+Safety category during pregnancy according to the FDA is “C”: in animal studies, the teratogenic and embryotoxic effects of the complex of iron (III) hydroxide with polyisomaltose have been shown.
+Since there are no controlled studies on intramuscular use in humans, Ferrum LEK is contraindicated in the first trimester of pregnancy.
+In the second and third trimesters of pregnancy, the drug is prescribed only according to vital signs, if the expected effect of use exceeds the possible risk to the fetus.

 Elderly patients

-The use of the drug in elderly patients does not increase the risk of side effects.
+Use of the drug in elderly patients does not increase the risk of side effects.

 Drug interactions